 100. Any organ of the Company may approve any action within its purview and which was carried out without authorization by another organ of the Company or in excess of its authority, and from the time of approval, the approved actions shall be seen as if they were carried out from the outset within the purview of the organ authorized to carry it out, all as the case may be, and provided that decisions which were approved as aforesaid received the approvals required by the provisions of the Law (insofar as it applies to the Company) and subject to the provisions of the Law.

-The aforesaid notwithstanding, approval of the General Meeting for an action carried out by the Board of Directors, if at the time it was carried out a majority of the members of the Board of Directors were not citizens and residents of Israel, shall be subject also to the approval of the holder of the Special State Share.

-101. The Board of Directors may hold a meeting both by actually convening for discussion and by telephone conference call and/or video conference call for holding a discussion, or by any other reasonable means for holding a discussion, which is decided upon by the Board of Directors, provided that all the participating Directors can hear each other simultaneously.
+101. The aforesaid notwithstanding, approval of the General Meeting for an action carried out by the Board of Directors, if at the time it was carried out a majority of the members of the Board of Directors were not citizens and residents of Israel, shall be subject also to the approval of the holder of the Special State Share.
+102. The Board of Directors may hold a meeting both by actually convening for discussion and by telephone conference call and/or video conference call for holding a discussion, or by any other reasonable means for holding a discussion, which is decided upon by the Board of Directors, provided that all the participating Directors can hear each other simultaneously.
 The Company Secretary or a person acting on his behalf, shall take minutes at the meeting and the minutes shall be signed by the Chairman of the Board.

-102. The Board of Directors may adopt resolutions even without actually convening, provided that all the Directors who are entitled to participate in the discussion and vote on the matter brought for a decision have agreed not to convene to discuss that matter.
-A resolution adopted without actually convening and to which all the Directors have agreed in Writing, by telephone or by facsimile, or by telegram, or by electronic mail, or by any other reasonable means as the Board of Directors may decide from time to time, shall have the same effect for any purposes whatsoever as if it were adopted at a meeting of Board of Directors formally convened, provided that the Company Secretary or a person acting on his behalf records minutes of the resolutions (including the resolutions not to convene) and the minutes shall be signed by the Chairman of the Board.

 103. (a) The Board of Directors may establish from among its members permanent or ad hoc committees, and it may delegate of its powers to such committees, except on the subjects listed in Section 112(a) of the Law, on which it may delegate of its power to Board of Directors committees for a recommendation only, or to the General Manager as it sees fit and subject to the provisions of the Law.
-A Person who is not a member of the Board of Directors can serve also on a committee of the Board of Directors whose function is to advise the Board of Directors or to make recommendations only.

-(b) The Board of Directors may rescind a resolution of a committee, which it appointed, but such rescission shall not prejudice the validity of a resolution pursuant to which the Company acted towards another Person who did not know of its cancellation.
+A Person who is not a member of the Board of Directors can serve also on a committee of the Board of Directors whose function is to advise the Board of Directors or to make recommendations only. (b) The Board of Directors may rescind a resolution of a committee, which it appointed, but such rescission shall not prejudice the validity of a resolution pursuant to which the Company acted towards another Person who did not know of its cancellation.
 104. The Board of Directors may cancel or change, from time to time, the delegation of authority it made pursuant to this Article.
 105. The Board of Directors shall appoint an audit committee from among its members, the number of whose members shall be not less than three, and the provisions of the Law shall apply to its appointment, its members, its powers, attendance of its meetings and discussions, and its functions.
 106. The provisions of these Articles of Association regulating the meetings and discussions of the Board of Directors shall apply also, mutatis mutandis, to meetings and actions of the Board of Directors committees and their discussions, unless determined otherwise in accordance with any law.